-Jon Newby watched Liverpool from The Kop as a child and still does it today as an adult.
-In between he achieved the dream of every fan – to grace the hallowed turf as a Liverpool player.
+Jon Newby watched Liverpool at Anfield as a child and still does it today as an adult.
+In between, he achieved the dream of every fan – to grace the hallowed turf as a Liverpool player.

 But he didn’t take the natural route to the first team.

 He says: “It was a little bit different for me because I stayed at school whereas everyone else signed YTS forms and were at Melwood every day.